Canada thistle (Cirsium arvense) and Bull thistles (Cirsium vulgare)

-Today’s featured weed is the thistle, Cirsium spp., including Canada thistle, AKA creeping thistle, small-flowered thistle, perennial thistle and green thistle and the bull thistle, both of which are common in my yard.
+Today’s featured weed is the thistle, Cirsium spp., including Canada thistle, AKA creeping thistle, small-flowered thistle, perennial thistle and green thistle and the bull thistle (Cirsium vulgare), both of which are common in my yard.

 Seedlings can pop up anywhere, as only a single seed or a remnant of root is necessary to propagate a whole new plant.
 The Canada thistle commonly grows in clumps of plants, because it will spread by runners.
 The blossoms of these plants are much loved by butterflies and other pollinators.
 This summer we’ve had a lot of European skippers visiting our plants.

 To remove thistles, it’s best to catch them when they are young and small.
 When the soil is loose, such as after a rain, it’s fairly easy to pull them and get a long section of root, even barehanded.
 Simply grab at the very base of the plant, where it is less spiny, or even just below the soil line.